Echeveria ‘Black Prince’

-I had noticed that something was chewing on some of my succulents and thought it may be grasshoppers.
+I had noticed that something was chewing on some of my succulents and thought it might be grasshoppers.
 I had not seen any grasshoppers on the plants, though, so I was puzzled.
 If nothing was snacking on them during the day, they must be doing it at night.
 So, one night, I went out with the flashlight and to my surprise, I saw a lot of crickets chewing my plants!
 SO, in the dark, I moved them into the shed.
-It became a nightly ordeal moving plants to the shed then moving them back out again in the morning.
+It became a nightly ordeal moving plants to the shed and then moving them back out again in the morning.

 Being fairly new to Echeveria at the time, I thought it was interesting how the “babies” were growing from the base of the Echeveria ‘Black Prince’.
 There were also roots growing where the other stem was growing from the main stem.

 The above photo shows the roots on the stem coming from the main stem.
 This plant really wanted to be dissected so it could grow in its own pot.

 Earlier I had rooted some of the leaves that had fallen off the new stem.